Guidebook Updates for ‘Rick Steves Best of Europe’

 • The tourist information offices on Via Nazionale (at Palazzo delle Esposizioni) and near Piazza Navona (at Piazza delle Cinque Lune) have closed.

-• Visiting the Borghese Gallery has become a little easier: Entry is still by mandatory reservation, but appointed times are now offered hourly (rather than every 2 hours) and you're no longer required to limit your visit to two hours.
+• Visiting the Borghese Gallery has become a little easier: Entry is still by mandatory reservation, but appointed times are now offered hourly (rather than every two hours) and you're no longer required to limit your visit to two hours.
 To help with crowd control, visitors are now routed to different floors upon arrival.

 • The Roman Guy tours has a new phone number: US +1 888 290 5595.